shdlabs/SSTorytime/docs/API.md

 * `GetDBNodeByContext(ctx PoSST,chap string,cn []string,searchtext string) map[[]string][]NodePtr` - returns a hash map of nodes, whose map key is a context array and whose value is a list of node pointers, filtered by the search text.

+* `GetNodesStartingStoriesForArrow(ctx PoSST,arrow string) []NodePtr` - Find a list of nodes that have sequences starting with the named link type, i.e. yes forwards but nothing backwards.

+* `GetNCCNodesStartingStoriesForArrow(ctx PoSST,arrow string,chapter string,context []string) []NodePtr` - Find a list of nodes that have sequences starting with the named link type, filtered by chapter and context, i.e. yes forwards but nothing backwards.

 * `GetDBArrowsMatchingArrowName(ctx PoSST,s string) []ArrowPtr` - Find a list of arrows matching the given name as a substring.

 * `GetDBNodeArrowNodeMatchingArrowPtrs(ctx PoSST,chapter string,cn []string,arrows []ArrowPtr) []NodeArrowNode` - Get a list of NodeArrowNode relations that involve the given arrow pointer type.